akanshu11121/Techno-Fractals/README.md

 # Techno-Fractals
-This application envisage to spread knowledge both vertically and horizontally va blogging.
+This application envisage to spread knowledge both vertically and horizontally via blogging.